datawire/quark/examples/helloRPC/README.md

 # Hello RPC Example

-HelloRPC demonstrates how Quark can implement cross-language RPC.
+This example demonstrates how Quark can implement cross-language RPC.

 ## Hello Service Contract

-The Hello Service contract is expressed in hello.q.
-There are two value classes (Request and Response) and a service interface (Hello).
-The Quark file also defines the names of the client class (HelloClient) and the server stub class (HelloServer).
+The Hello service contract is expressed in hello.q.
+The service contract includes the service interface (hello.Hello) along with the value classes (hello.Request and hello.Response) used to interact with the service.
+The hello.q file also defines the names of the client and server stubs (hello.HelloClient, and hello.HelloServer).

 ### Writing a client

-The client code files (pyclient.py, HelloRPCClient.java) follow the same basic pattern.
+The example provides two clients written to use the service (pyclient.py, HelloRPCClient.java).
+Both these clients follow the same basic pattern.
 A client instance can be constructed by passing in to the client constructor the runtime integration and the URL of the server.
-The only defined function (hello) requires an argument, an instance of Request, and returns an instance of Response.
-The code `response = client.hello(request)` is what causes the remote procedure call to take place.

 ### Writing a server